ChefKissInc/NootedRed/README.md

 This project is under active research and development; There will be crashes here and there.

-The kext is mostly fully functional on all Vega iGPUs.
-That includes:
+The kext is mostly fully functional on all Vega (Entire Raven family - Raven(2)/Renoir and derivatives, aka Ryzen 5xxx series and older) iGPUs.
-- Raven
-- Raven2
-- Renoir
-- Lucienne
-- Cezanne
-- Ryzen 5xxx series and older

 See repository issues for more information.